willstall/impopsicles/README.md

 [![Preview 12](./thumbnails/12_thumb.png)](./full/12.png)

 ## Idea and Inspiration
-Popsicles are delicous, but Imposicles are impossibly delicious.
+Popsicles are delicous, but Impopsicles are impossibly delicious.
 Inspired by amazing artists like M.C.
 Escher and Andy Warhol, Impopsicles is a long-form generative series that blends light, math, and dessert to shape gorgeous Interactive Popsicles.
 Each 'cicle' is a just another lick of creation.

 ## Technology
 Impopsicles are first given randomized seed values in Javascript.
 These values are then used to create a custom GLSL fragment shader.
 The shader is then compiled in real-time.
 Raymarching is used to render the scene.
 Each piece, at it's core, is a uniquely generated SDF ( signed distance field ) that is then modified in unique and unexpected ways.